sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/submodule-configuration.md

 ## Example

-URL should be used instead of local/relative path when setting up the `.gitmodules` file for GitLab repos:
+URL should be used instead of relative path when setting up the `.gitmodules` file for GitLab repos:

 ```
 [submodule "test-repo-2"]
         path = test-repo-2
         url = https://github.com/test-repos/test-repo-2
 ```

+> WARNING: We currently do not support relative path setups for submodules in Sourcegraph.